 For the consonants: ㄱ ㄴ ㄷ ㄹ ㅁ ㅂ ㅅ ㅇ ㅈ ㅊ ㅋ ㅌ ㅍ ㅎ ㄲ ㄸ ㅃ ㅆ ㅉ ㅇ

-Likewise, the digraphs and trigraphs in South Korean vowels and consonants are not used as separate letters.
-In North Korea, they are taken separately.
+Likewise, they don’t use separate letters for the digraphs and trigraphs in South Korean vowels and consonants.
+In North Korea, they separate them.

 Pronunciation differs as well, mainly because the North Korean language is based on the Pyong’an dialect while the one used in South Korea is based on the Seoul dialect.

-South Koreans typically do not pronounce and write all the initial ㄹ(r/l) and some of the initial ㄴ (n) but are written and pronounced in North Korea.
-For example, the surname “Lee” is written as 이 and pronounced as “I” with a short ”i” sound.
-In North Korea however, it is written as 리 and pronounce as ”Ri.”
+South Koreans typically do not pronounce and write all the initial ㄹ(r/l) and some of the initial ㄴ (n).
+But they pronounce them in North Korea.
+For example, they write the surname “Lee” as 이 and pronounce it as “I” with a short ”i” sound.
+In North Korea however, they write it as 리 and pronounce it as ”Ri.”

 Here are more examples: